mui/material-ui/docs/src/pages/customization/typography/typography.md

 Users change font size settings for all kinds of reasons, from poor eyesight to choosing optimum settings for devices that can be vastly different in size and viewing distance.

-To change the font-size of Material-UI you can provide a `fontSize` prop.
+To change the font-size of Material-UI you can provide a `fontSize` property.
 The default value is `14px`.

 ```js